isabelsmittenaar/2022-smwa-essay-week-03-isabelsmittenaar/README.md

 ## Meta-Information

-* Your Name: YOUR NAME
+* Your Name: Isabel Smittenaar
 * Student ID Number: YOUR STUDENT NUMBER
-* GitHub Handles: YOUR GITHUB HANDLE
+* GitHub Handles: isabelsmittenaar
-* Lab Section Leader: Lachlan / Gijs (choose one)
+* Lab Section Leader: Gijs
-* Lab Start time: 8:45 am / 10:45 am (choose one)
+* Lab Start time: 10:45 am

 ## Presentation Topic

-Please copy and paste the presentation topic you have been assigned to here.
+Topic 1:
+Bol.com’s Seller Experience team is looking to expand the number of third party vendors who sell on the site.
+One problem they are facing is that new vendors have less, and noisier reviews by consumers about their reputation.
+Propose a new strategy that they could adopt to help new seller’s reputations on Bol.com and an analytical framework that you could use to test whether this strategy is successful.

 ## Instructions for Students